MadLadSquad/UntitledImGuiFramework/README.md

 - Doesn't require config files for layouts or style
 - Easy to work with
 ## Library features
-The library is divided into multiple modules compiled as seperate shared libraries
+The library is divided into multiple modules compiled statically into your program.
+Users can fully decide which modules and submodules they want or don't want to include in their application.
+Module list and development status below:
 - Core Module 🚧
   - Window ✅
   - Core ImGui rendering ✅